The 11 Best Fall Activities across Maryland!

 Go wine tasting

-Maryland has a thriving wine region and there is no better time to celebrate it than during crush season.
-Running Hair Vineyard in Prince Frederick, Maryland is a prime destination for award-winning wines, a gorgeous setting, and plenty of entertainment.
-They have live bands playing on the weekends and craft beer for anyone in your group that isn't looking for a bright chardonnay.
+Maryland has a thriving wine region; there is no better time to celebrate it than during crush season.
+Running Hair Vineyard in Prince Frederick is a prime destination for award-winning wines, a gorgeous setting, and plenty of entertainment.
+They have live bands playing on the weekends and craft beer for anyone in your group who isn't looking for a bright chardonnay.

 Visit a farmers' market